| Items | Firefighting | Stablising | Preventing | Optimising | Excellence |

 • The focus is on reporting, not analysis.

-• Drill down reports can access data from different information systems.
+| The integrated EAMS allows more rigorous data mining: • Drill down reports can access data from different information systems.

 • Key users are trained to mine data and/or develop user-defined reports.